vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

   * Barbican: 34% (392 unit tests/1168)
   * Keystone: 27% (1200 unit tests/4455)
   * Swift: 0% (3 unit tests/4,435)
-  * neutron-lbaas: 0% (1 unit test/806)
+  * Neutron-LBaaS: 0% (1 unit test/806)

 * Port not started yet:

   * Murano: non-voting python34 gate
   * Trove: no python34 gate

-Red Hat contributed Python 3 patches to at least Cue, Swift and Trove during the Mitaka cycle.
+Red Hat contributed Python 3 patches to Cue, Neutron-LBaaS, Swift and Trove during the Mitaka cycle.

-Trove developers are OK to start the port at the beginning of the next cycle (Newton).
+Trove developers are ready to start the port at the beginning of the next cycle (Newton).
 The py34 test environment was blocked by the MySQL-Python dependency (it was not possible to build the test environment), but this dependency is now skipped on Python 3.
 Later, it will be `replaced with PyMySQL